Home Employee Dismissal | Employment Law Services | Darwin Gray

 • Dismiss for a reason which could be an automatically unfair dismissal (see list above).

-When can an employee be dismissed for gross misconduct?
+When can an employee be dismissed for misconduct?

-Gross misconduct is misconduct which is so serious that the employee can be dismissed without notice (also known as summary dismissal).
+Generally, when misconduct is misconduct which is so serious that the employee can be dismissed without notice (also known as summary dismissal).
 Whether something amounts to gross misconduct will depend on the circumstances and the type of work that the employee carries out.
-Things like theft, fraud, physical violence, serious negligence, serious insubordination or serious breach of health & safety rules will often amount to gross misconduct (and termination without notice).
+Things like theft, fraud, physical violence, serious negligence, serious insubordination or serious breach of health & safety rules will often qualify.
 An employer’s disciplinary procedure, in its Staff Handbook, should contain examples of things that can amount to gross misconduct.

 If the employee carries out misconduct which is not so serious as to justify summary dismissal, then a final written warning should usually have been issued before an employer can dismiss an employee.